 Disk I/O bandwidth is typically limited by the system bus speeds, the disk controller, and the disks themselves.
-The balance of these hardware limitations, as affected by the software configuration, determines the location of the real bottleneck in the system.
+The balance of these hardware limitations, as affected by the software configuration, determines the location of the any bottleneck is in the system.

-Several RAID levels offer improved performance relative to a standalone disk.
-If the disk throughput is lessened by a single disk controller, there is probably little you can do with RAID to improve the performance without adding another controller.
-On the other hand, if the raw disk performance is the bottleneck, a tuned software RAID solution can dramatically improve the throughput.
-The slower the disk is relative to the rest of the system, the better RAID performance will scale, because the slowest piece of the performance pipeline is being directly addressed by moving to RAID.
+Several RAID levels offer improved performance relative to stand-alone disk performance.
+If disk throughput is restricted because of a single disk controller, RAID can probably do little to improve performance until another controller is added.
+Conversely, if raw disk performance is the bottleneck, a tuned software RAID solution can dramatically improve the throughput.
+The slower disk performance is, relative to the rest of the system, the better RAID performance will scale, because the slowest piece of the performance pipeline is being directly addressed by moving to RAID.